Skip to main content

 ACTIVESlot is in use — the slot has a consumer, the data is transmitted to the receiving database

-UNUSEDSlot not in use — the slot has no consumer, data is not transferred to the receiving database, accumulates in the replication slot, and takes up additional disk space.
-If you no longer use the replication slot, delete it.
+UNUSEDSlot is not used — the slot has no consumer, data is not transferred to the receiving database, accumulates in the replication slot and takes up additional disk space.
+If you will no longer use the replication slot, delete it.

 DELETINGThe slot is being removed